Frequently Asked Questions

 Is expedited/next day shipping available?

 Absolutely.
 Free standard shipping within North America is included in the purchase price, but next day shipping is available at a small surcharge to cover extra shipping costs.
+There is a $45.00 surcharge for shipping outside of North America.

 Do you accept returns?